Board members and regulation

 Information on regulation, staff moves, pay, training and a host of other issues that affect the careers of social housing professionals.

-The councillor whose disabled employment question to Lord Freud unleashed a torrent of criticism on the welfare minister writes a blog exclusively for Inside Housing
+The councillor whose disabled employment question to Lord Freud unleashed a torrent of criticism on the welfare minister writes us an exclusive blog

 Universal credit is being rolled out nationwide - and it is going to change lives, says Lord David Freud

 Social landlords should not repeat past mistakes by valuing cost over quality

 Venture Housing Association was a little known name in the world of social housing up until this week.

 Families hit by the coalition government’s welfare reforms have seen their average debt increase by more than 70% in just over a year, a study has found.